Federal Election 2025

 N.L.
 Candidate Survey and Responses

-We sent a survey of 16 campaign-related questions to every confirmed candidate in N.L. with available contact information.
-The questions were submitted by people with lived and living experience of poverty and by staff from Food First NL and the YWCA St. John’s.
+We sent each confirmed candidate in N.L. a survey asking how they would support the right to food.
+The 16 survey questions were submitted by people with lived and living experience of poverty and by staff from Food First NL and the YWCA St. John’s.

 Federal Policies to Advance the Right to Food

-Over the past year, Food First NL has worked with partners across Canada to advance a set of federal policy priorities on the right to food.
-Here are the four overarching policy recommendations that we’re looking for in party platforms:
+Food First NL worked with partners across Canada throughout 2024 and 2025 to advance a set of federal policy priorities on the right to food.
+Here are the four overarching policy recommendations that we looked for in party platforms:

 1. Enhance existing income supports